 Amanda convenes the global Cannabis Commission which results in the seminal report Cannabis Policy: Moving Beyond the Stalemate, later presented at the UN.
+Starts investigating CBD.

-Amanda's collaborative research with UCL on the effects of two different strains of cannabis is featured in the Channel 4 documentary Drugs Live: The Cannabis Trial.
-Psychedelic Milestones The Beckley/Imperial Research Programme publishes ground-breaking results on psilocybin-assisted therapy for treatment resistant depression.
-The Beckley/Imperial Research Programme publishes the first images of the human brain on LSD.
-Amanda Feilding's collaboration with Johns Hopkins produces the first scientific evidence for the potential of psilocybin-assisted therapy for smoking cessation.
-The FDA grants breakthrough therapy designation for psilocybin and treatment-resistant depression, based on the Beckley/Imperial research with treatment-resistant depression.
+Amanda's collaborative research with UCL on the effects of CBD vs THC is featured in the Channel 4 documentary The Cannabis Trial.
+Psychedelic Milestones

+The Beckley/Imperial Research Programme publishes first ground-breaking results on psilocybin-assisted therapy for treatment resistant depression.

+Ahe Beckley/Imperial Research

+Programme publishes the first images

+of the human brain on LSD.
+Amanda

+Feilding's collaboration with Johns

+Hopkins produces the first scientific

+evidence for the successful outcome

+of psilocybin-assisted therapy for

+overcoming nicotine addiction.